 Ultimate Luxury Car: The Bentley Bacalar

 The all-new Bacalar unveiling was to be at the Geneva International Motor Show earlier this month.
-But the event got suspended because of the rapid spread of the deadly Covid-19, which has affected most European countries.
+But the event got suspended.
 Hence, the iconic automaker in the UK unveiled this luxury car from Bentley via an online video.

 The Bentley Mulliner Bacalar is an exceptional rare two-door luxury car for the modern era.
 Named after a Laguna called Bacalar, found in Yucatan Peninsula, Mexico.
 This is a naming strategy, where they continue to name cars after noteworthy landmarks.
 An example being the Bentley model released in 2015, Bentayga.